singh-man/books/crackingTheCoding/18_advancedTopics.md

 #498.
 17.26	Solution  1: To compute the  similarity of two documents, try reorganizing the  data  in
 		some way.
 Sorting?
 Using another data structure?
 #499.
 17.15	If we wanted to know just the longest word made up of other words in the list, then we
-		could iterate over all words, from longest to shortest,checking if each could be made up of other words.To check this, we split the string in all possible locations.
+		could iterate over all words, from longest to shortest, checking if each could be made up of other words.To check this, we split the string in all possible locations.
 #500.
 17.25	Can you find a word rectangle of a specific length  and width?
 What if you just tried all
 		options?